igarciamen/Translator-App/README.md

 ## Project structure

 The codebase follows a standard MVVM + Repository layering:
-- `domain/` — interfaces and plain data models, independent of Android framework classes
+- `domain/`  interfaces and plain data models, independent of Android framework classes
-- `data/` — repository implementations, Room entities/DAOs, network and file-backed data sources
+- `data/`  repository implementations, Room entities/DAOs, network and file-backed data sources
-- `ui/` — Compose screens and ViewModels, one package per feature (`translate`, `conversation`, `ocr`, `dictionary`, `phrases`, `settings`, ...)
+- `ui/`  Compose screens and ViewModels, one package per feature (`translate`, `conversation`, `ocr`, `dictionary`, `phrases`, `settings`, ...)
-- `di/` — Hilt modules wiring interfaces to implementations
+- `di/`  Hilt modules wiring interfaces to implementations

-## Known limitations
+## Limitations

 - Speech recognition is online-only.
 Two offline speech-recognition engines were evaluated in depth during development but were ultimately dropped after failing to meet acceptable accuracy and latency standards on target hardware.
 - The dictionary (online and offline) currently covers Spanish, English, and French.
 The architecture supports adding more languages, but each one requires dedicated research into its data source's format before it can be integrated.
-- The app has no user account or login system — this is an explicit, deliberate scope decision, not a missing feature.
+- The app has no user account or login system, this is an explicit, deliberate scope decision, not a missing feature.
 - Interface localization is fully implemented and verified for Spanish; extending it to additional languages is a content task (translating string resources), not an architectural one.

-## License

-_Add your preferred license here before publishing (e.g. MIT, Apache 2.0)._